VPL lab group & facilities

 Shelby's MS thesis considered the igneous and volcanic petrogenesis of the Devine Canyon tuff in eastern Oregon.

-undergraduate research students
+current undergraduate research students

 This is Holly during her REU at the University of Hawaii in the summer of 2017.
 Holly is holding a dredged basalt clast from the ocean floor around Molokai.